-Skill Type 0- Management jobs
+- Skill Type 0- Management jobs

-Skill Level A- Professional jobs that usually require a degree from an accredited university
+- Skill Level A- Professional jobs that usually require a degree from an accredited university

 - Skill Level B- Technical jobs and trade jobs that usually require a college diploma or training certificate or apprenticeship

-Skill level C- Jobs that usually require high school or job-specific training
+- Skill level C- Jobs that usually require high school or job-specific training

-Skill Level D – Labor heavy jobs that usually offer on-the-job training
+- Skill Level D – Labor heavy jobs that usually offer on-the-job training

 Express entry is the primary way to immigrate to Canada because of work or as a skilled worker.
 Those using this method of express immigration must be able to show that they have the skills and work experience that are included in the NOC levels 0, A, or B. Those using other methods of immigration may be required to meet different NOC categories to successfully move to Canada.
 This method of categorization helps the country efficiently manage its immigration and foreign worker programs.

-Canada NOC Changes 2021
+Canada NOC 2023

 The NOC is looked over every year to make sure that all information and skill levels are relevant.
 It is moderately updated every five years and then is completely overhauled every ten years to stay as up to date as possible.
 The last overhaul took place in 2011, so 2021 was the year to really scrutinize and make large changes to the current categorization.
-The new changes will be implemented in 2022.
+The new changes will be implemented in 2023.

 TEER stands for training, education, experience, and responsibilities.
 While the previous system focused on skills and skill levels, this new categorization will focus on the training, education, and experience that is required to perform well and work in certain occupations.
 They hope that this new system will more accurately define the skills and experience that are necessary for each type of occupation.

 - Teer 0 – Management Occupations

-Teer 1 – Completed a specific university degree OR several years of validated experience in occupation from TEER category 2
+- Teer 1 – Completed a specific university degree OR several years of validated experience in occupation from TEER category 2

-Teer 2 – Completion of a post-secondary education program of two to three years at a community college, school of technology, or CEGEP, or completion of a training program or apprenticeship over the course of two to five years; OR several years experience in a job covered in category 3
+- Teer 2 – Completion of a post-secondary education program of two to three years at a community college, school of technology, or CEGEP, or completion of a training program or apprenticeship over the course of two to five years; OR several years experience in a job covered in category 3

-Teer 3- Completion of a post-secondary program that lasted less than two years OR apprenticeship training under two years OR more than six months of on the job training OR training courses for a specific occupation with some secondary education completed OR several years of validated experience in a TEER 4 category occupation
+- Teer 3- Completion of a post-secondary program that lasted less than two years OR apprenticeship training under two years OR more than six months of on the job training OR training courses for a specific occupation with some secondary education completed OR several years of validated experience in a TEER 4 category occupation

 - Teer 4 – Completion of secondary school OR several weeks of on the job training with some secondary school completed OR several years of validated experience in a category 5 job

 - Teer 5 – no formal education requirements

-Express Entry Changes with Canada NOC 2021
+Express Entry Changes with Canada NOC 2023